 Product development includes the following stages: product design, product planning, and product development.
 It is the process of preparing your fashion products for manufacturing.

 Tech packs (or specification sheets) used to be the most time-consuming tasks and every fashion designer will tell you the endless frustrations of creating flat sketches, condensed wordings to fit in a format, amendments, and repeated data entry and fixing those measurement specs.... grrrr!

-Price: Free 7 days trial and thereafter US$49/month
+Price: Free 7 days trial and thereafter US$35/month

 If you are looking for futuristic pattern-making software or a way to visualize your sketches in 3D so you can eliminate at least one sample, then you can check out CLO 3D.

-It starts with selecting a 3D body-avatar or dress form, which are available in a variety of shapes and sizes.
+It starts with selecting a 3D body avatar or dress form, which is available in a variety of shapes and sizes.
 Then you can either import your own patterns or draw them directly in CLO.
-Finally, select fabric and pair each seam of the garment to see it all come together in 3D.
-You can then adjust the pattern and fine-tune your designs in real-time.
+Finally, select the fabric and pair each seam of the garment to see it all come together in 3D.
+You can then adjust the pattern and fine-tune your designs in real time.

 Price: Free 1-month trial and thereafter US$99/month